AsaiYusuke/jsonpath/README.md

 The core syntaxes of the JSONPath on which this package is based:  [JSONPath - XPath for JSON](https://goessner.net/articles/JsonPath/).

 #### Note:
-The unstated syntaxes found in "JSONPath - XPath for JSON" are implemented with reference to the test cases written in [cburmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
+The unstated syntaxes found in "JSONPath - XPath for JSON" are implemented with reference to the test cases written in [cburgmer's json-path-comparison](https://github.com/cburgmer/json-path-comparison).
 Please check [my compare result](https://asaiyusuke.github.io/jsonpath/cburgmer-json-path-comparison/docs/index.html) to know which responses are adapted.
 Unfortunately, the proposals that is also discussing in "json-path-comparison" were not finalized at the start of development and were not adopted outright.